Armenia ‘has just 26 intensive care beds left for COVID-19 patients'

 As of last week, Armenia’s health ministry had recorded the country’s infection rate, or ‘R’ number, at 1.4, meaning each person infected with COVID-19 was on average spreading their infection to 1.4 people.
 Such a rate, means the virus spread can become exponential.

-As of the end of May 25, Armenia had logged 7,113 coronavirus cases (up 452 on the day) and 87 associated deaths (up six on the day).
+As of the end of May 25, Armenia had logged 7,113 coronavirus cases and 87 associated deaths (up six on the day).
 A total of 3,145 of the cases had the “recovered” status.

 In an interview with Civilnet, minister Torosyan said that Armenia has more than enough virus test kits (over 50,000), and had been carrying out 10 tests for each one confirmed case.